pcm720/nhddl/README.md

 MMCE devices are supported with embedded module.
 To skip all other devices, `mode: mmce` must be present in `nhddl.yaml`.

+#### HDL (APA-formatted HDD with HD Loader partitions)
+APA HDDs with HD Loader partitions (HDL) are supported partially.
+The following files are required for HDL backend:
+- `bdm.irx`
+- `dev9_ns.irx`
+- `ata_bd.irx`
+- `ps2hdd-bdm.irx`

+**Due to implementation limitations, title options and cover art can't be loaded from `+OPL` partition on APA HDD.**
+NHDDL will try to access the first available device other than APA HDD (including MMCE) and load title options and cover art from there.

+To skip all other devices, `mode: hdl` must be present in `nhddl.yaml`.

 ### Storing ISO

 ISOs can be stored almost anywhere on the storage device, but no more than 5 directories deep.